bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ### Import Essbase application using CLI:

-This exercise will introduce how to automate tasks using OAC Essbase Command Line Interface.
+This exercise will introduce how to automate tasks using Essbase Command Line Interface.
-* Import base cube using DBX structures sheet from CLI
+* Import base cube using Application Workbook structures sheet from CLI

 Before you start, copy the provided file Sample_Basic.xlsx to your CLI directory.